jaimelovera/personal-finance-blog/README.md

-# Peronal Finance Blog Django Web App
+# Peronal Finance Blog
-> A finance blog web application I developed using Django framework.
-It has a content management system I implemented leveraging Django Admin.
+> A finance blog I developed using the Django framework.
+It has a content management system I implemented leveraging Django Admin for easy content management.

 ## Visit My Hosted Demo
 https://jaimelv6.pythonanywhere.com/